 Public Media Company is governed by board members of national stature, who represent all regions of the country and bring a wealth of experience in public broadcasting, business, finance, marketing and law.

-Teresa Bryce Bazemore, Philadelphia, Pa., (Vice Chair) is President of the Radian Group, a global credit risk management company.
+Teresa Bryce Bazemore, Philadelphia, Pa., (Vice Chair) recently retired as President of the Radian Group, a global credit risk management company.
 Teresa serves on a variety boards including the Board of the Kimmel Center, WHYY and the Board of the US Mortgage Insurers, the Mortgage Bankers Board of Directors and on the Mortgage Bankers Residential Board of Governors.
 Teresa has also previously served as a member of the Economic Advisory Council for the Federal Reserve Bank of Philadelphia, and other similar institutions.
 In 2013, Mortgage Banking Magazine named Teresa one of the Top 20 Leading Industry Women.
 In 2011, Housing Wire magazine named her as one of the Influential Women in the Housing Economy and the Philadelphia Business Journal honored her with its 14th Annual Women of Distinction Award.
 In 2010, Black Enterprise Magazine named Teresa one of the 75 Most Powerful Women in Business.
 She is a graduate of the Columbia University School of Law.

 Adriana Cargill, Los Angeles, Calif., is a public media producer with a Masters in Journalism from Northwestern’s Medill School of Journalism.
 Adriana’s media experience includes producing stories for Marketplace and reporting stories for NPR, The Chicago Redeye and VICE.
 She has also worked at StoryCorps facilitating interviews and was a producer on the documentary film The Seventh Fire, which centers on the lives of two Native American gang members in northern Minnesota.
 It premiered at the Berlin International Film Festival in 2015, and was shown at the White House followed by a panel discussion with journalists, filmmakers, federal officials and the film’s protagonists.